Rony Seikaly: Lebanon

 Seikaly later asked FIBA to grant him permission to represent the Lebanese national team.
 FIBA granted the request, and Seikaly was thus able to represent Lebanon.
 With Lebanon, he played at the 1999 West Asian Championship, which was held in Beirut.
 Seikaly helped the Lebanese win the tournament's silver medal.
 He averaged 30 points and 20 rebounds in those games.

 Musical career

-Seikaly, an avid lover of music, started DJing at the age of 14 whilst living in Greece.
-After retiring from basketball, he developed his passion into a musical career as a professional DJ and music producer.
-"Sports will always be my love, but music will always be my passion," he said.
+Seikaly started DJing at the age of 14 whilst living in Greece.
+After retiring from basketball, he developed a musical career as a professional DJ and music producer.

-Seikaly has been producing and working in the genres of house, deep house, tech house and techno, and has played in many of the major clubs across the globe including Miami’s Club Space, Montreal’s Stereo, and Beirut’s Grand Factory.
-He is a resident with the globally renowned party series Circoloco at DC10 Ibiza.

-He has released many solo EPs, singles, and albums - including “Moonwalk” in 2022.
+Seikaly has been producing and working in the genres of house, deep house, tech house and techno, and has played in many of the major clubs across the globe including Miami’s Club Space, Montreal’s Stereo, and many others.
+He is a resident with the globally party series Circoloco at DC10 Ibiza.
+He has released many solo EPs, singles, and albums, including “Moonwalk” in 2022.
 He has had more than 50 records in the Beatport Top 100 charts.

-He also ran his own radio show on Sirius XM satellite radio called SugarFreeRadio which aired four days per week and was a resounding success since 2012.
+He started his own record label called “Stride” in 2019 and also ran his own radio show on Sirius XM satellite radio called SugarFreeRadio which aired four days per week and was a resounding success since 2012.